eleonorefines/Facade-font/README.md

 Facade is designed by Éléonore Fines, initially created for the visual identity of the ÉSAD Orléans 2020 open days by Antoine Buon, Laëtitia Cuchet, Hugo du Roure, Éléonore Fines, Mégane Lazou and Lucie Sahuquet.
 You can use, modify and redistribute it freely.
 Free Facade outside its walls!

-*Credits (sud and sud-ouest (south and south-west) versions):* ÉSAD Orléans, 4th year, Visual Graphic Design, 2020

-*Thanks:* Nicolas Girard, Loïc Le Gall and the Velvetyne team
+*Thanks:* Nicolas Girard, Loïc Le Gall, the ÉSAD Orléans and the Velvetyne team

 ### Français